ethanchang235/kanto-pokedex-v2/README.md

 # Kanto Pokédex

-A simple, interactive web application displaying information about the first 151 Pokémon (Generation 1 - Kanto region).
+A simple, interactive web application displaying information about the Pokémon from Generations I-IX.

-Inspired by this tweet, tried recreating by hand: https://x.com/Teknium1/status/1913665661659971589

-Still working on getting the Pokemon to be animated, but have added various features of my own (e.g. weaknesses against certain types)
+Still working on getting the Pokemon to be animated, but have added various features of my own (e.g. weaknesses against certain types, semantic search)

 ## Description